 Note that it is still advised to point the fronts of the omnidirectional mics toward the intended sound source.
 Even omnidirectional microphones become somewhat directional at higher frequencies.

-Just like the space cardioids, it’s advantageous to take the time during set up to test different mic positions and spacings to get the phase coherence and stereo image you want.
-As mentioned in the beginning of this article, try one-third to one-half the width of a sound stage.
+Like the space cardioids, it's advantageous to take the time during setup to test different mic positions and spacings to get the phase coherence and stereo image you want.
+As mentioned at the beginning of this article, try one-third to one-half the width of a sound stage.

 For more information on the omnidirectional polar pattern, check out my article What Is An Omnidirectional Microphone?
 (Polar Pattern + Mic Examples).

 AB Technique (Sometimes)